bischrob/CFBAnimation/WeeklyPost-week2reddit.md

 Beating up on an FCS team makes Army the feel-good SP+ team of the week.
 What we all love to see is the ratings beat down Nebraska and Alabama took taking the 1 and 2 spots for biggest free falls.
 Alabama shot up the charts last week by beating MTSU, but Texas might be for real this year.
 The animated chart has a nice shot of Alabama getting slapped down.

 No one really occupies the super upper right quadrant any more.
 We'll see if anyone takes that spot soon.
-Meanwhile, Iowa is hanging out in their typical all defense no offense position and North Texas is staking out the all offense no defense spot.
+Meanwhile, Iowa is hanging out in their typical all defense no offense position and North Texas is staking out the medium offense no defense spot.

 ## All Teams Week 2